amit1jangra/Opensource-EDA----openlane-workshop/README.md

 # Opensource-EDA----openlane-workshop

+Stages of Openlane Flow:

 RTL to GDSII  ASIC design flow with open source EDA tools
- - Synthesis (yosys for cell mapping and ABC for synthesis, early STA analysis)
- - Floorplan
- - Placement of cells

-The inputs to the design flow are

-Design files
-PDK files
-Design files
-Design rule check(DRC)
-Layout versus synthesis check (LVS)
-PDK files
-.lef files
-.tlef files
-Libraries of standard cells
-Output of the flow is GDSII file (.gds)

-.gds file is given to foundry for manufacturing the chip

-Stages of Openlane Flow

 Synthesis

-yosys-Performs RTL synthesis using GTECH mapping abc-maps the cells to standard cells described in PDK(Skywater130) and produce netlsit OpenSTA-performs timing analysis on the resulting netlist Fault-Design for test
+  -yosys-Performs RTL synthesis using GTECH mapping -abc-maps the cells to standard cells described in PDK(Skywater130) and produce netlsit -OpenSTA-performs timing analysis on the resulting netlist -Fault-Design for test

 Floorplan

-init_fp-Defines the core area for macros and rows for placement and tracks for routing IOplacer-places the macro and output ports
+  -init_fp-Defines the core area for macros and rows for placement and tracks for routing -IOplacer-places the macro and output ports -PDN-Power Distribution network
-PDN-Power Distribution network
-tapcells-insert well taps and decap cells Placement(Global and Detailed)
+  -tapcells-insert well taps and decap cells

+Placement(Global and Detailed)
-RePlace-performs global placement
+  -RePlace-performs global placement
-Resizer-performs optimizations on the design perform timing optimization performs detailed placement
+  -Resizer-performs optimizations on the design -perform timing optimization
+  -perform detailed placement

 Clock tree synthesis

-TritonCTS-synthesizes clock distribution network Routing
+  -TritonCTS-synthesizes clock distribution network

+Routing
-FastRoute-performs global routing
+ - FastRoute-performs global routing
-TritonRoute-perfoms detailed routing
+ - TritonRoute-perfoms detailed routing

-SPEF Extractor-perfoms SPEF extraction that include parasitics extraction GDSII
+SPEF Extractor-perfoms SPEF extraction that include parasitics extraction

+GDSII

 Magic-streams out the final GDSII layout